SAP/openui5-docs/docs/Essentials_ec699e0.md

 -   **[Localization](Localization_91f217c.md "The framework concepts for text localization in OpenUI5 are aligned with the general concepts of the Java platform. ")**
 The framework concepts for text localization in OpenUI5 are aligned with the general concepts of the Java platform.
--   **[Accessibility](Accessibility_322f55d.md "Accessibility features are essential for users with disabilities.
-In an ongoing approach, OpenUI5 controls aim to comply with various product standards such as screen reader support, high-contrast theming and keyboard handling.")**
+-   **[Accessibility](Accessibility_322f55d.md "Accessibility features are essential for the usability of each application and essential for users with disabilities.
+In an ongoing approach, OpenUI5 controls aim to comply with various product standards such as screen reader support, high contrast theming, and keyboard handling.")**
-Accessibility features are essential for users with disabilities.
-In an ongoing approach, OpenUI5 controls aim to comply with various product standards such as screen reader support, high-contrast theming and keyboard handling.
+Accessibility features are essential for the usability of each application and essential for users with disabilities.
+In an ongoing approach, OpenUI5 controls aim to comply with various product standards such as screen reader support, high contrast theming, and keyboard handling.
 -   **[Drag and Drop](Drag_and_Drop_3ddb6cd.md "Drag and drop allows you to easily move, rearrange, and restructure items, for example, in a list or hierarchy structure.")**
 Drag and drop allows you to easily move, rearrange, and restructure items, for example, in a list or hierarchy structure.